 In the spring of 2010, the original student-gardeners transplanted seeds from Dixie cups in “someone’s dorm room in Omega,” and the garden was born.

-“That was the big inspiration, seeing a group of students that’s really stewarding the land and enjoying it,” Leonard says.
+“That was the big inspiration, seeing a group of students that’s really stewarding the land and enjoying it,” Thomas says.
 “I’d like to see it continue to grow.”